 Transportation system in Canada:

-Education system in Canadian:
+Education system in Canada:

 Public education which is controlled by the provinces and territories is funded through taxes.
 The public education law in Canada states that: